Latest News & Information

 AFF is determined to keep our Army families fully informed of any Covenant progress and will bring you up-to-date alerts on how your family can benefit from Covenant policies.

-Sharing knowledge and achievements is so important and in 2016, we want to recognise the good work of those who support the Covenant - we’ll be thanking those who do and championing their work to encourage others to do more.
+Sharing knowledge and achievements is so important and we want to recognise the good work of those who support the Covenant - we’ll be thanking those who do and championing their work to encourage others to do more.

 Listening to families